ReactionTimeTests

 Press any letter key to start

-Hands typing on keyboard
+Hands typing rapidly on a backlit mechanical keyboard with motion blur

-Average Typing Reaction Time
+What is a Typing Reaction Time Test?

 Performance Benchmarks